mohrez86/fauxpy-test/README.md

 Carlo A. Furia.

 ## Mirror

-This repository serves as a public mirror of our fauxpy-test private repository.
+This repository is a public mirror of our private fauxpy-test repository.
+We have made this repository available to anyone who wishes to contribute to improving FauxPy through their own projects.